readium/readium.github.io/_pages/development/contributing.md

 ### Slack

-Readium contributors are using Slack for real-time chats.
-Access to the [Readium Slack](https://readium.slack.com) is reserved to Readium Foundation Members and invited guests.
+Readium maintainers, active contributors and members are using the [Readium Slack](https://readium.slack.com) for real-time chats.

 ### Weekly Meetings